Koromix/rygel/web/koromix.dev/004_tytools.md

 # Overview

-TyTools is a collection of **independent tools** and you only need one executable to use any of them.
-The Qt-based GUI tools are statically compiled to make that possible.
+TyTools is a collection of independent tools to manage, flash and communicate with **[Teensy](https://www.pjrc.com/teensy/) microcontrollers**.

 Tool        | Type                      | Description
 ------------| ------------------------- | ----------------------------------------------------